Learn to Protect Yourself from Scams and Fraud

 Content

-Financial scams targeting older adults have become prevalent.
-Why?
-Because they are thought to have a significant amount of money sitting in their accounts.
-Financial scams often go unreported or can be difficult to prosecute, so they’re considered a “low-risk” crime.
-Frauds aimed at older adults are becoming more creative as criminals adapt to what’s in the news, what is trending on social media, or current events.
+Financial scams often target older adults because they are thought to have a significant amount of money in their accounts.
+Because financial scams often go unreported or can be difficult to prosecute, they are considered “low-risk” crimes.
+Fraud aimed at older adults are becoming more creative as criminals adapt to what’s in the news, what is trending on social media or current events.

-For more information on this and other scams targeting older adults, click below.
+For more information on common scams targeting older adults, click the document below (also available in Korean, Spanish and Chinese):

 Title